nuxt-experiments/nuxt-config-schema/README.md

 4. Use `nuxi dev` or `nuxi build` commands

-You can access generated schema (json, markdown and types) from `.nuxt/schema/` directory and also `schema:resolved(schema)` hook from other modules.
+You can access generated schema (json, markdown and types) from `.nuxt/schema/` directory and also hooks below:

+- `schema:resolved(schema)`: Extend resolved schema (first call after `modules:done` hook)
+- `schema:beforeWrite(schema)`: Extend resolved schema just before writing to filesystem (called after `build:done` hook)
+- `schema:written`: Hook will be called when schema has been written and updated to filesystem

 ## Development